That rare composer whose music manages to be instantly listenable and emotionally resonant without any compromise to its sophistication. —Textura

-Bellor’s music draws on a variety of influences, evidenced in her self-released debut album Stay (2016), which is a melting pot of different music styles largely based on poetry.
-Stay was featured on NewMusicBox’s 2016 Staff picks, and was praised as having the ability to “maintain a highly individual identity without needing to take refuge in pre-post-genre musical silos.”
-Her composition Chase the Stars featured on Stay received acclaim not only for its “dazzling eclecticism” combining opera, hip hop, and jazz, but also for her singing.
-It was awarded The American Prize (2016) in the orchestral category.
-Her second album, “Reflections at Dusk,” showcases instrumental music inspired by the Nevada sunsets and has been described as “crepuscular,” “mystical,” and “magical.”
-It was released by Innova Recordings November 2019, and nabbed the #20 spot in the classical/opera category in textura’s 2020 year-end roundup.
+Bellor has received recognition for her compositions and recordings.
+Her debut album Stay (2016), a melting pot of different music styles largely based on poetry, was featured on NewMusicBox’s 2016 Staff Picks, which praised the record for its ability to “maintain a highly individual identity without needing to take refuge in pre-post-genre musical silos.”
+The magazine lauded the first track, “Chase the Stars,” not only for its “dazzling eclecticism” combining opera, hip hop, and jazz, but also for Bellor’s singing.
+The composition was awarded The American Prize (2016) in the orchestral category.
+Her second album, Reflections at Dusk (Innova Recordings, 2019), showcases instrumental music inspired by the Nevada sunsets; Jazz Weekly described it has having “evocative musical images” and KFJC 89.7FM AArbor stated, “she really must like twilight, sunset, dusk because she understands the magic of that time of day.”